MakerBay/Marine_Litter_Detective/README.md

 ![Map of Drifter in HK Waters](https://c2.staticflickr.com/4/3695/32739310090_6fef4b8bc1_z.jpg)

 ## Goal
-The goal of the Ocean Trashtrackers is to deploy more than a 100 GPS tracker devices to:
+The goal of the Marine Litter Detective is to deploy more than a 100 GPS tracker devices to:
-- map the movement of trash from the land, into the drain system, into the river system, into the ocean in Hong Kong waters
+- Simulate the movement of trash from the land, into the drain system, into the river system, and into the sea of Hong Kong waters
-- create a map of coastal marine litter, where the trash is coming from, where it is going, how quickly it travels, how frequently the same trash is observed on different beaches, how much of the trash goes in the ocean / gets stranded on the beach and more data
+- Create a map of coastal marine litter, to indicate where the trash comes from, where it goes, how quickly it travels, how frequently the same trash is observed on different beaches, how much of the trash goes in the ocean / gets stranded on the beach and more data
 - improve ocean current simulations and computer models
 - open hardware and software to enable more costal research and marine litter in the future

-Our pririties are to make
+Our priorities are to make
 - <b>reliable</b> GPS tracker fleet that give us frequent updates
-- <b>environmentally friendly</b> electronics and casing (biodegrable)
+- <b>environmentally friendly</b> casing (biodegradable)
 - <b>low cost</b> 2G connected devices to operate in mobile phone range (this is not good for deep sea)
 - <b>simple</b> to build so that hundred of children can build and deploy these sensors, collect data, analyse and share their findings